mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Keep a Changelog
 Community format for writing CHANGELOG.md so humans can scan what changed.
 See: [Commits & Changelog](../policy/commits_and_changelog.md).

+### Linear History
+A repository setting that enforces merges as single commits (squash) to avoid complex graph histories.

 ### Main (Trunk)
 The protected, always-releasable branch.
 All feature branches merge here via PR.
 See: [Branching & PR Protocol](../policy/branching_and_prs.md).